itaysnir/itaysnir.github.io/_posts/2022-11-21-one-days-uninitialized-data.md

 **Contents**
 * TOC
 {:toc}
-## IDE Note

-At this point I've started to use [Ecplise C / C++ package][eclipse] for code auditing.

-This IDE works pretty well under large scale of platforms (Linux, Windows, different archs and compilers, etc), similar to VScode (and unlike Clion). \
-However, unlike VScode, it has even better static parsing mechanism, and faster navigation times.

-### Eclipse Config

-By initializing Eclipse, select *Create C or C++ project* -> *Makefile Project*, and uncheck the *Generate Source and Makefile* option.

-Then, go to *Window* -> *Preferences* -> *Scalability*, and uncheck *Disable editor live parsing*, as well as *Alert me when scalability mode turned on* (which stops doing parsing for large files). \
-Finally, change the scalability lines threshold to `999999` instead of `5000`.

-Next, type *Folding*, and select both *Enable folding of preprocessor branchs*, as well as *Enable folding of control flow statements*.

-Afterwards, drag the project source folder into the workspace bar within the IDE (use *Link to Files and Folders* for projects involving many checkouts).

-After the indexing procedure has completed, right click on the project's properties. \
-Navigate to *C / C++ Include Path* -> *Add Preprocessor Symbol*, and set interesting symbol values (may display different code paths, depending on `#ifdefs` for example).

-### Eclipse Tricks

-1. Search: `ctrl + h`. \
-It is suggested to disable `git search` via *customize*.

-File search - searches for *all* pattern matches within all files. \
-C / C++ search - searches for particular elements we pick, for example functions definitions, symbols, structs, etc.

-2. To navigate between scopes, `alt + arrow`.

-3. Find all references: `ctrl + shift + g`.
-This is especially useful for variables.

-4. View all of the possible call paths involving a certain function: `ctrl + alt + h`. \
-This is an *extremely* useful feature, as it can show us registration of function pointers, for example. \
-This is a better alternative than the regular "find all references", and allows easy backtracing!

 ## Background

 UDA - Whenever memory isn't initialized, it takes whatever values already in that memory location.